|Description||This article walks you through the various elements of the Forwardly dashboard.|

 For every business you add to Forwardly, we generate a dashboard overview of available bank account balances and summarize the business's receivables and payables.

 In this article, we will be doing a quick walk-through of the various elements that you can expect to find in the dashboard.

 Accessing the Dashboard

-When you log in to the Forwardly app, you will be presented with a list of all the businesses that your Forwardly account is connected with on your homescreen.
-There is an associated dashboard button for every business on the list.
+When you log in to the Forwardly app, you will be presented with a list of all the businesses that your Forwardly account is connected with.
+Once you click on a business, it will take you to that business's Dashboard.

 The header area is where the business information is located, as well as the Sync button.

-Right next to the Sync button is a widget that displays the elapsed time span since data from the connected accounting software was successfully synchronized with your Forwardly account, as depicted in the image below.
+Right next to the Sync button is a widget that displays the elapsed time span since data from the connected accounting software was successfully synchronized with your Forwardly account.

 Sync reminder notification